Shak-o/C-Examples/Solid/Solid/Docs/DIP.md

 - **Dependency Injection**: Pass dependencies through constructors, methods, or properties.
 - **Service Locator Pattern**: Provide a centralized way to resolve dependencies.

+In OOP:
+Abstraction: High-level modules depend on abstractions, enabling decoupling from low-level implementations.
+Dependency Injection: Use constructors, methods, or property injection to supply dependencies at runtime.

 ---

 ### **Example (C#)**: